Koolpin Gorge; Kakadu’s last crowd free destination

 The road into Gunlom was pretty bad when we visited, and its supposed to be 2WD access.
 I saw a couple of 2WD vehicles getting the absolute guts shook out of them over every single corrugation at about 15km/h, and would not recommend taking a 2WD vehicle in unless its in good condition.

 We had our tyres down – roughly 30% of air removed from your normal highway pressures seems to be the go.
-Tyre deflation is critical for many reasons; don’t skip it.
+Tyre deflation is critical for many reasons; don’t skip it or you’ll pay the ultimate price.

 Head in towards Gunlom Falls, and at the tee junction, take the right turn.
 This road is only travelled by those going to Koolpin or to the picnic spot, which makes it low traffic and generally in good condition.